grafana/grafana-operator/PREPARE_RELEASE.md

 In this repo you will need to perfrom the following tasks manually

-There are allot of information on what is needed to manage OLM [compatible operators](https://redhat-connect.gitbook.io/certified-operator-guide/ocp-deployment/operator-metadata/creating-the-csv).
+There is a lot of information on what is needed to manage OLM [compatible operators](https://redhat-connect.gitbook.io/certified-operator-guide/ocp-deployment/operator-metadata/creating-the-csv).

 - Update `version/version.go` bumping the minor or patch version.
 Major versions shouldn't be released without discussion and approval of the maintainers!
 - Update the `Makefile`